|

 Having fun opens us up to creative ideas that can increase productivity

 and opens up new ways of improving our work life and our home life.
+December in many companies is the most stressful month of the entire

 year.
 Why?
 Because people have less working time